 It can be a huge relief for women to know that their employer will support them.

-We want to to help you create a workplace culture where reproductive health is normalised, discussed openly and supported effectively.
+We want to help you create a workplace culture where reproductive health is normalised, discussed openly and supported effectively.

 Our team of Business Psychologists and women’s health experts provide a range of solutions to support women’s health in the workplace including line manager training and policy guidance, health and wellbeing workshops for employees and workplace coaching.

-Clare Knox, Founder
+Clare Knox, Director

 Clare-Louise is a Business Psychologist specialising in women’s health, with first hand experience of working with a reproductive health condition.
 Her groundbreaking research on reproductive health in the workplace was recently nominated for an Indigo Gold Award for “Innovation in Workplace Psychology”.
 She was also invited to present her findings to human resources and management professionals at the 2018 CIPD Applied Research Conference.